 Trophy hunting is an emotive issue.
 Nevertheless, Born Free does not condone abuse of any kind.
 We aim to present our arguments in a professional and transparent way, and we have confidence in both our ethical position and the evidence we present to refute the claims made by hunting proponents.

-Animal populations are often manipulated and quotas set to maximise profits; recommended age-based and area-based limitations are frequently ignored; hunting levels often exceed quotas; and much of the funding generated from trophy hunting ends up in the hands of hunting concession operators, officials, and foreign companies.
+Animal populations are often manipulated and quotas set to maximise profits; recommended age-based and area-based limitations are frequently ignored[v]; hunting levels often exceed quotas; and much of the funding generated from trophy hunting ends up in the hands of hunting concession operators, officials, and foreign companies[vi].

 The report Missing the Mark by the United States Democratic staff of the House Committee on Natural Resources, examined the trophy hunting of African elephants, black and southern white rhinoceros, leopards and lions in Zimbabwe, Tanzania, South Africa and Namibia.
 It found “many troubling examples of funds either being diverted from their purpose or not being dedicated to conservation on the first place,” and concluded that “corruption within governments or organizations can prevent trophy hunting revenues from funding conservation activities and can even lead to the mismanagement of hunted populations”.

-In his recently published book Trophy Hunting: A Psychological Perspective, renowned psychologist Professor Geoff Beattie provided clear evidence that, far from being primarily concerned with wildlife conservation, the primary motivation for trophy hunting is this desire for status among peers, and that trophy hunters display personality traits one would associate with narcissism, Machiavellianism, and psychopathy.
+In his book Trophy Hunting: A Psychological Perspective[viii], published in 2019, renowned psychologist Professor Geoff Beattie provided clear evidence that, far from being primarily concerned with wildlife conservation, the primary motivation for trophy hunting is their desire for status among peers, and that trophy hunters display personality traits associated with narcissism, Machiavellianism, and psychopathy.

-Far from removing surplus, decrepit or ‘undesirable’ animals, trophy hunters typically pursue the animals with the most impressive traits which make the best ‘trophies’, but which can have a disproportionate impact on the genetic and social integrity of their family group or wider populations, and serious adverse impacts on conservation outcomes.
+Far from removing surplus, decrepit or ‘undesirable’ animals, trophy hunters typically pursue the animals with the most impressive traits which make the best ‘trophies’, but which can have a disproportionate impact on the genetic and social integrity of their family group or wider populations[ix], and serious adverse impacts on conservation outcomes[x].

 It is our view that the ‘conservation benefits’ to wildlife from trophy hunting are grossly exaggerated by hunting proponents.
-Published field studies have brought the conservation credentials of trophy hunting into question in relation to African lions and leopards in Tanzania, lions in Zimbabwe, leopards in South Africa, and elephants across parts of Southern Africa, among others.
+Published field studies have brought the conservation credentials of trophy hunting into question in relation to African lions and leopards in Tanzania[xvii], lions in Zimbabwe[xviii], leopards in South Africa[xix], and elephants across parts of Southern Africa[xx], among others.

 Born Free’s programmatic portfolio includes work on wildlife and animal welfare policy, education, wild animal rescue and care, and field conservation.
 Our website contains details of our programmes.
-We co-ordinate or support field conservation and education programmes in a number of African countries, including some countries in which trophy hunting does take place (including, for example, Zambia and Ethiopia), although these are clearly activities we do not support.
+We co-ordinate or support field conservation and education programmes in a number of African countries, including some countries in which trophy hunting does take place (including, for example, Zambia and Ethiopia), although clearly we do not support trophy hunting.
 Our work includes projects aimed at helping local communities effectively mitigate human-wildlife conflict issues, in order to protect people, their livestock, and wild animals from the consequences of such conflict.

-In our view, trophy hunting is a cruel relic of a colonial era, practiced predominantly by a global elite, that results in intense animal suffering and disruption of wildlife populations, while contributing little or nothing to local economies or wildlife conservation.
+In our view, trophy hunting is a cruel relic of a colonial era, practiced predominantly by a global elite, that results in intense animal suffering and disruption of wildlife populations, while contributing little of significance to local economies or wildlife conservation.
 It is also wracked by corruption and greed.
-If we are to end this heinous activity we must find alternative ways of managing habitats that benefit both wildlife and the local communities that live alongside it.
+If we are to end this heinous activity, we must find alternative ways of managing habitats that benefit both wildlife and the local communities that live alongside it.